Léon Blum: Prisoner

 On 31 March 1943, the German Government had Blum imprisoned in Buchenwald.
 Without consulting Laval, a group of SS officers arrived at the Bourassol prison on the morning of 31 March to take away Gamelin, Blum, Raynaud, Mandel and Daladier who arrived at Buchenwald the next day.
 Blum complained of the "peculiar odor" of Buchenwald that reached him as the smell of burned human flesh was overwhelming.
 Blum described his hut at Buchenwald as "less a prison than a burial vault or grave".
-Through Mandel was a conservative, Blum often discussed the future of post-war France with him.
+Though Mandel was a conservative, Blum often discussed the future of post-war France with him.
 As Resistance attacks intensified in France in the spring of 1944, Abetz wrote to Hitler that the executions of "certain French personalities who hold a real interest for the Jews, the Gaullists and the Communists" was the only way to stop the Resistance, a plan that Hitler approved of on 30 May 1944.
 Abetz suggested executing Mandel, Reynaud, Daladier, and Blum as the men "responsible for the war".
 Despite the best efforts at censorship, Blum learned of Operation Overlord as the Allies landed in Normandy on 6 June 1944, which gave him hope that France would soon be liberated.
 On 28 June 1944, the collaborationist journalist Philippe Henriot was assassinated in Paris, leading Abetz to order Blum, Reynaud, Daladier and Mandel to be returned to Paris to be shot.
 In a rare act of defiance, Laval wrote to Abetz asking him to spare the French leaders, and as such it was only Mandel who was taken back from Paris to be shot.
 Blum remembered that Mandel was taken away very suddenly from Buchenwald, and he never heard from him again.

 As the war worsened for the Germans, they moved Blum into the section reserved for high-ranking prisoners, as a possible hostage for future surrender negotiations.
 His future wife, Jeanne Adèle "Janot" Levylier, came to the camp voluntarily to live with him in the camp, and they were married there.
 In February 1945, Blum wrote to the commandant of Buchenwald: "You are already conquerors in this sense: you have succeeded in communicating to the entire world your cruelty and hatred.
 At this very moment your resistance without hope appears only as the extreme mark of a sadistic ferocity...And we respond, waging the war like you, in exasperated rage; everywhere it takes on the face of Biblical extermination.
 I tremble at the thought that you are already conquerors in this sense; you have breathed such terror all about that to master you, to prevent the return of your fury, we shall see no other way of fashioning the world save in your image, your laws, the law of Force".